 After briefly playing with the Boston Americans, Altrock was sold to the Chicago White Sox in 1903.
 He played sparingly in his first year with the Sox before joining the team's rotation in 1904.
 He won 19 games in 1904 and 23 games in 1905, throwing 31 complete games in each year.
 In 1906, he notched 20 wins as the Sox won the American League crown.
 In that year's World Series, he made two starts and hurled two complete games, allowing just 1 earned run as the Sox won the world championships in seven games.

 Altrock was injured after the 1906 season and played sparingly thereafter, never again posting a winning record in the majors.
-He was traded to the Washington Senators in 1909, and his playing career was effectively over at the end of the '09 season.
+In 1907, he worked one game as a fill-in umpire.
+He was traded to the Washington Senators in 1909, and his playing career was effectively over at the end of that season.
 However, he subsequently joined Washington's coaching staff, and starting in 1912 made occasional appearances on the mound, usually no more than once per season, and more or less as a good-natured publicity stunt.
 But in 1918, with many players gone from the team due to military conscription, 42-year-old Altrock pitched in five games, with a record of 1-2.
 These were his last decisions as a major leaguer.

 Along with Minnie Minoso, Altrock is the only player to appear in a game in five different decades.
 He is one of six players in major league history to play a game after age 50.
 The others are Satchel Paige, Minnie Minoso, Jim O'Rourke, Charley O'Leary and Jack Quinn.